etorreborre/registry-options/README.md

 # You want to know more?

-  - fully developed [example][example]: we explain in detail all the declarations about and their role
+  - fully developed [example][example]: we explain in detail all the declarations above and their role
   - motivations: why was this library created?
 How does it differ from similar libraries?
   - reference guide: all the primitives for creating, configuring and assembling parsers
   - how-to guide